 Tweens will remember family road trips, so it’s the perfect time to start traditions that preserve those memories.
 Several of our readers gave great suggestions on ways to do this:.

 Keep a journal while on the road or encourage your tween to write one.

 Make notes on where you’ve been and what you’ve done, complete with sarcastic comments.
 The journal gives you a place to attach ticket stubs, postcards, information sheets and maps so you have a cool keepsake when you get back.
 The 12-year-old planner on our trip journaled and collected postcards, laptop stickers and other info in a pencil box along the way to complete her masterpiece at home.

 Start a collection you continue each time you travel.

 I’m not a fan of adding more stuff to our house or spending vacation money on random souvenirs, but I’m a complete sucker for collections.
-We bought each of our kids a National Parks passport that we keep in the glovebox.
+We bought each of our kids a National Parks passport that we keep in the glovebox of the van.
 The Visitor Centers at National Parks have ink pads and stamps with the date and location to add to the passport.
 Many also sell stickers to include in the books.
-It’s a low cost way to document National Park visits -- and it feels like a scavenger hunt across the nation.
+It’s a low cost way to document National Park visits — and it feels like a scavenger hunt across the nation.